 High School Internships

-Many high school students start their first jobs in the retail or restaurant industry (like me), unaware that paid internships and apprenticeships can start in high school.
+Many high school students start their first jobs in the retail or restaurant industry (like me), unaware that paid internships and apprenticeships with small and large companies can start in high school.
 Opportunities for local and summer employment will be evaluated based on a student’s career interests and local industries hiring.

 The importance of volunteerism is often overlooked by students applying to college, but it is one of the simplest and most rewarding ways to gain leadership experience.
 Colleges want to see students involved in their communities doing work they’re passionate about.
 Students will be asked about their past volunteer experience and will be matched with future opportunities based on their interests and availability of local opportunities.